 Places to Stay in Collingwood

 Downtown Collingwood is about a 10-minute drive from Blue Mountain.
 Before choosing your accommodation, decide what your accommodation priorities are and how much you want to spend.
-If you want the easiest access to the ski hills and pedestrian village, you can choose to stay at Blue Mountain Resort.
+If you want the easiest access to the ski hills and the pedestrian village, you can choose to stay at Blue Mountain Resort.
 If you don't mind driving to Blue Mountain, perhaps you'd prefer a hotel in the town of Collingwood, which will probably be less expensive.

 When you book a stay at Blue Mountain, whether online or by phone, your accommodation will be selected based upon your preferences from a pool of Intrawest properties, including the Blue Mountain Inn, slopeside condos, mountain homes and village suites.